Der Opernball: Synopsis

 The setting is the opera ball, where everyone is masked.
-Beaubuisson and the singer Féodara are one couple.
+The old Beaubuisson, Henri's uncle, is accompanied by the singer Féodora.
 Of the three ladies with the pink domino, Henri sees the pink domino on Hortense, Georges sees it on Angèle, and Paul on Marguérite.
 Georges and Paul hope to meet the mysterious lady each in a chambre séparée.
 However, Angèle and Marguérite have arranged for a bell signal, at whose sound the lovers are to meet outside the rooms.
 In the confusion, Paul and Georges meet each other, and not the expected lady.
 Furthermore, they each then see Hortense with the pink domino, not knowing who she is.
-Each tries to engage the lady, but in the process, Hortense's pink domino is destroyed.
+Each tries to engage the lady, but in the process, Hortense's pink domino gets scorched and ripped.
 Marguérite and Angèle are both unaware of the presence of Hortense.